saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

     ![Subnets is selected and highlighted in the left-hand menu.
 On the Subnets blade, +Gateway subnet is highlighted.](media/vnet-add-gateway-subnet.png "Subnets")

-5. The **Name** for gateway subnet is automatically filled in with the value `GatewaySubnet`.
-This value is required in order for Azure to recognize the subnet as the gateway subnet.
+5. The **Name** for the gateway subnet is automatically filled in with the value `GatewaySubnet`.
+This value is required for Azure to recognize the subnet as the gateway subnet.
 Accept the auto-filled Address range value, and leave Route table, Service endpoints, and Subnet delegation set to their default values.

     ![The Add subnet form is displayed, with the default values.](media/vnet-add-gateway-subnet-form.png "Add subnet")